-we recommend you start by renecting on the impact of or current provision and re eviewing your previous spe ena.
+We recommend you start by reflecting on the impact of current provision and reviewing your previous spend.

 Activity/Action Impact Comments Provision of quality teaching/coaching alongside Class Teachers to develop teacher expertise.
 Pupils enjoy participating and are making progress in PE.
 Improved attainment in PE.
 Staff have gained knowledge and feel more confident to deliver PE lessons More consistent approach to delivering PE lessons across a range of activities.
 Coaches have worked with teachers and teaching assistants to improve their knowledge of different specific sports giving them confidence and knowledge to deliver coaching.
 Year 5 and 6 children are given the opportunity to learn to swim, basic survival skills in water and life skills such as team work, independence and resilience.
-All year 5/6 children have had specialist swimming teaching on a regular basis with the weaker swimmers receiving extra sessions to Working with teachers in curriculum time to help deliver sessions - this was a collaboration and the teacher identified what they wanted to gain from either a lesson or a block of lessons, linked to the national curriculum (the teacher is ultimately responsible for the pupils, not the coach)
+All year 5/6 children have had specialist swimming teaching on a regular basis with the weaker swimmers receiving extra sessions to boost their confidence and achievements Working with teachers in curriculum time to help deliver sessions - this was a collaboration and the teacher identified what they wanted to gain from either a lesson or a block of lessons, linked to the national curriculum (the teacher is ultimately responsible for the pupils, not the coach)